Marine Cargo Insurance is the insurance of property as it moves from place to place.

 Under this type of arrangement, the seller arranges insurance cover, which includes the sending costs.

 Certificate of Insurance

 The key document in marine cargo insurance is the certificate of insurance.
-This sets out; the name of assured; the conditions under which the goods are being carried; details of the goods themselves; permission to assign; and destination.
+This sets out; the name of assured and the conditions under which the goods are being carried.
+As well as, details of the goods themselves; permission to assign; and destination.

 Insurance Premium Calculations